 I can’t tell you how excited I am to be back in this space today.
-After months of planning, I’m relaunching Outside Oslo and having an amazing set of recipes to share with you in the weeks and months to come, beginning with this incredible featherweight Norwegian dessert.
+After months of planning, I’m relaunching Outside Oslo and having an amazing set of recipes to share with you in the weeks and months to come, beginning with this incredible featherweight Norwegian dessert known as troll cream.
 But first, here’s an update on what’s been going on behind the scenes.

 I began the year with a commitment to myself.
 Rather than crafting my typical variety of ambitious achievement-based January goals, I drafted a plan to immerse myself in beauty and creativity: Enjoy words—write often and read good literature and poetry.
 Surround myself with more art—celebrate artists and their work.
 Be more creative—try my hand at painting and drawing and diversify my photography techniques.
 The goal was to revel in the beauty of this world and to nurture my creativity for the sheer pleasure of it, not necessarily to produce.